Toni Santagata: Life and career

-Born in Sant'Agata di Puglia, Foggia, Santagata debuted as a comedian at the Derby Club in Milan, with the show Toni Santagata e il suo cabaret, later also released as an album.
+Born in Sant'Agata di Puglia, Foggia, Santagata made his debut as a comedian at the Derby Club in Milan, with the show Toni Santagata e il suo cabaret, later also released as an album.
 In the following years he embraced folk music, both recording some classics of the Apulian tradition and composing songs.
-In 1973 Santagata won the folk section of Canzonissima with "Lu maritiello"; the song was also his major hit, peaking at the sixth place on the Italian hit parade.
+In 1973 Santagata won the folk section of Canzonissima with "Lu maritiello"; the song was also his major hit, peaking at number six place on the Italian hit parade.

 Santagata died on 5 December 2021, at the age of 85.